lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Float

 #### Description
-This keyword controls the  [Δω0 parameter](https://wiki.fysik.dtu.dk/gpaw/tutorialsexercises/opticalresponse/dielectric_response/dielectric_response.html) for non-linear frequency grid used in dielectric function calculations.
+This keyword controls the [Δω0 parameter](https://wiki.fysik.dtu.dk/gpaw/tutorialsexercises/opticalresponse/dielectric_response/dielectric_response.html) for the non-linear frequency grid used in the dielectric function calculations.
 Unit is eV.

 #### Default
 0.1 eV